 In response to the pandemic, we have altered our schedules and added additional slots for "short term counseling."
 These slots are reserved specifically for people impacted by the COVID-19 crisis, who may not have ongoing mental health needs.
 Adults and adolescents can meet online with one of our clinical psychologists for 1-5 sessions, if they are feeling anxious, overwhelmed, frightened, or depressed by the current crisis.
 For parents of young children, we have child psychologists you can consult with, in order to help children manage their emotions and make sense of this crisis in an age-appropriate manner.
 Please contact us regarding the availability of our short-term sessions.

-The COVID-19 virus has created an unprecedented level of chaos and concern.
-Regulations and mandatory closures have been changing rapidly.
+Regulations have been changing continually.
 At Olympic Psychology Services, we have decided to allow each individual therapist, and each client, to decide for themselves their level of comfort regarding face-to-face appointments.
-Some of our psychologists have moved all of their clients online for the time being.
-Others are continuing to see some clients face-to-face, depending on circumstances.
+Some of our psychologists remain online for the time being.
+Others are seeing some clients face-to-face, depending on circumstances.
 Please contact us regarding availability.

 What about psychological testing and assessments?